 Use the strumming pattern – down – down -down – up – down – up…

-Keep repeating in a straight 4/4 time signature in order to get comfortable with the progression as you move forward in small steps.
+Keep repeating in a straight 4/4 time signature to get comfortable with the progression moving forward in small steps.

 If it helps you can count it like 1,2, 3 and 4 and… 1,2,3 and 4 and…

-Let your right hand brush over the strings in a brush or pen-like movement on a canvas or piece of paper.
+Let your right hand brush over the strings in a brush-like movement on a canvas or piece of paper.

 Now for your 2nd chord…

-Asus2 is a very cool sounding chord and less dark sounding than the Em.
+Asus2 is a very cool sounding chord and less dark sounding than Em.

 Now you have 2 guitar chords that sound great when played together and a strumming pattern to work on too.

-You’ll find after a while it will become more natural as you start to relax into it and your subliminal brain takes over.
+You’ll find becoming more natural as you start to relax and your subliminal brain takes over.

-At this point you can start to play about with the changes and most importantly have some fun while playing your guitar!
+Then you can start playing about with the changes and most importantly have some fun while playing your guitar!

-I hope you enjoyed the overview of this quick and easy lesson on how to play the guitar in under an hour and that the step by step breakdown was helpful to you.
+I hope you enjoyed and found this step-by-step breakdown of how to play the guitar in under an hour helpful.

 I’d really appreciate it if you would share it with anyone else you think would benefit from the post.
 It helps us to keep the lights on here at GuitaristsParadise.com. 🙂